St. John Brebeuf Regional Secondary

 St. John Brebeuf Regional Secondary is a Catholic school, under the administration of the Catholic Independent Schools Vancouver Archdiocese school board.

 The school is co-educational, offering academic, fine arts, and business programs, as well as athletic, performing arts, and other extracurricular programs, for students from grades 8 to 12.

 History

 Saint John Brebeuf Regional Secondary is the first Catholic high school in the central Fraser Valley.
-The school began with Grade 8 in a portable classroom in September 1992 and now has over 400 students.
+The school began with Grade 8 in a portable classroom in September 1992.

 Feeder parishes are St Ann's Abbotsford, Sts.
 Joachim & Ann's Aldergrove, St. James Clearbrook, St. Joseph's Langley, St. Joseph's Mission, and St. Mary's Chilliwack.

 Independent school status

 St. John Brebeuf Regional Secondary is classified as a Group 1 school under British Columbia's Independent School Act.
 It receives 50% funding from the Ministry of Education.
 The school receives no funding for capital costs.
 It is under charge of the Roman Catholic Archdiocese of Vancouver.